 - Swearing at or the use of foul, demeaning or humiliating language or measures.

 *The persons with whom the child may have contact, in relation to c. above, are:

 - Any officer of the children and family court advisory and support service appointed for the child;

 - Any social worker for the time being assigned to the child by their placing authority;

 - Any person appointed in respect of any requirement of the procedure specified in the Representations Procedure (Children) Regulations 1991;

 - Any person authorised by the Regulatory Authority e.g. Ofsted;

 - Any person authorised by the local authority in whose area the children's home is situated;

 - Any person authorised by the Secretary of State to conduct an inspection of the children's home and the children there.

-The following Consequences may be imposed upon children:
+The following sanctions may be imposed upon children: